kubernetes/enhancements/keps/sig-api-machinery/4933-cacher-label-index/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

+This is an internal improvements of apiserver that the end users may find the list requests matching label indexes are processed a bit faster than before.

+Speeking of improvements to handle watch requests, the users may not notice any performance difference if there aren't many watch requests.
+I notice a watch performance issue under stress tests of:
+- above 800 pod/s creating requests
+- thousands of concurrent watch requests.
+The qps of client receiving pod event by watch may not catch up with creating qps without this feature.

 - [ ] Events
   - Event Reason:
 - [ ] API .status